Cameras from a time when photos were taken with care and craftsmanship

 Why I collect film cameras

 I got interested in photography in my early teens.
 My equipment was basic, because my only income was a £1-a-week newspaper delivery round.
 I lusted after the shiny things covered in dials and buttons.
 Many years later, some of those cameras have become very affordable, and I have a little spare cash these days.
 I started collecting in May 2013.
 I enjoy the whole start to finish process: predating eBay, researching the details of different models, cleaning and repairing them (to the best of my ability), maintaining this website, and (albeit infrequently) shooting film.

 Almost all of my cameras and lenses have been purchased via eBay.
-I have detailed their costs, net of postage, as the current UK cost of a small package weighing less than 2kg is £2.85.
+I have detailed their costs, net of postage, as the current UK cost of a small package weighing less than 2kg is £2.90.
 If postage costs are unreasonable, I assume the seller to be a rascal, and don't bid on their item.

 I'm using ROR (Residual Oil Remover) Pro Lens Cleaning Fluid to clean lenses and glass; obtained from Jack the Hat Photographic.

 rubber for door chanels, and felt for door hinges.
-The pre-cut kits available from various sources consist of wholly open-cell sponge foam parts, and best avoided.
+The pre-cut kits available from various sources generally consist of wholly open-cell foam parts, and are best avoided.
 UK eBay seller pilgrim18 stocks good uncut materials.
 They are inexpensive and each sheet is sufficient for many cameras.